 Based on operator preference, network configuration hiding may be applied.
 If network configuration hiding is applied, then the I-CSCF(THIG) shall be used in order to fulfil the requirements as identified in TS 22.228 [8].
-It is used to restrict the following information from being passed outside of an operator's network: exact number of S-CSCFs, capabilities of S-CSCFs, or capacity of the network.
+It is used to restrict the following information from being passed outside of an operator's network: addresses of the operator network entities.
 A more detailed motivation for such functionality is given in Annex C.